 - Two Modern Languages (chosen by the pupil from French, German, Spanish, Mandarin, and Russian)

-- Three practical/creative subjects (chosen by the pupil from from Art, Computer Science, Dance, Drama, Design Engineering & Technology, Music and PE)
+- Three further elective subjects (chosen by the pupil from from Art, Computer Science, Dance, Drama, Design Engineering & Technology, Music, and Physical Education)

 - Wellbeing – an essential element of the College’s philosophy, encouraging pupils to reflect on their own personal, social, emotional, and intellectual development

 Fourth and Fifth Forms (from September 2024)

 - English (Language and Literature)

 - At least one Language (ancient or modern, from French, German, Spanish, Mandarin, Russian, Latin, or Gratin)

 - At least one Humanities subject (from Geography, History, Ancient History, and Philosophy & Religion)

-- In addition pupils choose two or three further subjects depending on whether they opt for biology, chemistry and physics taken as three separate subjects or Double Award.
-They can choose further languages or Humanities subjects, or from a range of options which includes Art, Art Textiles, Computer Science, Dance, Design Engineering, Drama, Music, Physical Education, and Photography.
+- Pupils choose three further subjects.
+They choose further core sciences, languages, or Humanities, or from a range of options which includes Art, Art Textiles, Computer Science, Dance, Design Engineering, Drama, Music, Physical Education, and Photography